Epcot Rope Drop and Early Entry Strategy 2024

 • 8:37AM On Remy’s Ratatouille Adventure

 Option 2.
 Rope Drop Frozen.
-If you have Genie+ and pick Remy’s as your first Lightning Lane, you’ll be able to rope drop the slightly less popular Frozen Ever After.
+If you have Multi Pass and pick Remy’s as your initial Tier 1 Lightning Lane, you’ll be able to rope drop the slightly less popular Frozen Ever After.
 Lower crowds mean you won’t have to stress as much about an early arrival.
 The long walk to the ride also gives you more time to get ahead of some crowds.
 (With Remy, guests are just queued as the enter the park, basically.)

 Here’s a sample Frozen rope drop with a “late” arrival, starting with a look at the crowd when I arrived: